shahyash1136/sern_daily_blogs_project/README.md

 		* Delete - To delete a comment with specific ID
 	* /:blog_id
 		* GET - To get comments for the specific blog
-4. /likes
+5. /likes
 	* /:blog_id
-		* POST - To post like with a specific blog id
+		* POST - To post like with a specific blog ID
-		* Delete - To delete like with a specific blog id
+		* Delete - To delete like with a specific blog ID
-5. /search
+6. /search
-		* GET - To search for blogs, tags and users with keywords
+		* GET - To search for blogs, tags, and users with keywords